DanNeidle/fake_account_finder/README.md

 ## 2. Prepare the Data Directory

-1. Create a directory for Companies House data:
+1. Create a directory for Companies House data and for output data:
     ```bash
     mkdir companies_house_data
+    mkdir output
     ```

 ---